Ask a doctor about a prescription for IOMERON 300 MG IODO/ML INJECTABLE SOLUTION

 Iomeprol

-Read this leaflet carefully before you start using this medicine, as it contains important information for you.
+Read the entire leaflet carefully before starting to use this medication, as it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the leaflet:

-This medication is solely for diagnostic use.
+This medication is for diagnostic use only.

-Iomeron belongs to the group of medications known as low osmolar, water-soluble, and nephrotropic X-ray contrast media.
+Iomeron belongs to the group of medications known as low-osmolar, water-soluble, and nephrotropic X-ray contrast media.

-Iomeron is used to improve visualization of different body areas through certain radiological techniques.
-It is used in adults for intravenous urography, computed tomography (CT) of the head and body, cavernosography, conventional angiography, angiocardiography, selective conventional coronary arteriography, peripheral phlebography, digital subtraction phlebography, digital subtraction arteriography, CPER, arthrography, hysterosalpingography, fistulography, discography, galactography, dacryocystography, sialography, retrograde cholangiography, retrograde ureterography, retrograde pieloureterography, and myelography.In children aged 0 to 18 years for intravenous urography, computed tomography (CT) of the head and body, conventional angiography, angiocardiography, digital subtraction phlebography, and digital subtraction arteriography.
+Iomeron is used to improve the visualization of different body areas using certain radiological techniques.
+In adults, it is used for intravenous urography, computed tomography (CT) of the head and body, cavernosography, conventional angiography, angiocardiography, selective conventional coronary arteriography, peripheral phlebography, digital subtraction phlebography, digital subtraction arteriography, CPER, arthrography, hysterosalpingography, fistulography, discography, galactography, dacryocystography, sialography, retrograde cholangiography, retrograde ureterography, retrograde pyelography, and myelography.
+In children from 0 to 18 years old, it is used for intravenous urography, computed tomography (CT) of the head and body, conventional angiography, angiocardiography, digital subtraction phlebography, and digital subtraction arteriography.

-Warnings and Precautions
+Warnings and precautions

 You may experience a short-term cerebral disorder, called encephalopathy, during or shortly after the imaging procedure.
 Inform your doctor immediately if you notice any symptoms related to this condition, described in section 4.